hello-rust/show/episode/2/README.md

 Preparing, recording, and editing an episode takes a substantial amount of time (around 30 hours total).
 I do all of this next to my fulltime dayjob.
-If you want to show your appreciation and help me keep the content free for everybody to enjoy, [please consider supporting me on Patreon](https://www.patreon.com/bePatron?c=1568097) - no matter the amount. ❤️
+If you want to show your appreciation and help me keep the content free for everybody to enjoy, [please consider sponsoring me on Github](https://github.com/sponsors/mre/) - no matter the amount. ❤️